-Due to COVID-19 health concerns, Local Conservation Corps is available by phone.
-We are accepting applications for new corpsmembers.
+Due to COVID-19 health concerns, Local Conservation Corps will be making the following adjustments.
+During this time, LCC remains available by phone.
+We are continuing to accept applications for new corpsmembers.

-Recycling, YouthBuild, Public Lands, and Solar staff will be working on a reduced crew schedule.
+Recycling, YouthBuild, Public Lands, and Solar staff will continue to work on a reduced crew schedule.

 LCC Friant Buyback Center is open Tuesday – Friday, 8:30 am – 3:00 pm.